whiskyechobravo/kerko/README.md

 Kerko is implemented in [Python] as a Flask [blueprint][Flask_blueprint] and, as such, cannot do much unless it is incorporated into a Flask application.
 A sample application is available, [KerkoApp], which anyone with basic requirements could deploy directly on a web server.
-It is common, however, to integrate Kerko into a larger application, either derived from KerkoApp or custom-built for specific needs.
+It is expected, however, that Kerko will usually be integrated into a larger application, either derived from KerkoApp or custom-built to specific needs.
 The Kerko-powered bibliography might be just one section of a larger website.

 Kerko does not provide any tools for managing bibliographic records.
 Instead, a well-established reference management software, Zotero, is used for that